SPI Supplies Fine 200 Copper Grid Mesh, 6 in (152 mm) Square, Electrodeposited

 For the SPI Supplies standard electroformed mesh, the thickness is between 0.0001" - .0002" (2.5 - 5.0 µm)

 Other thicknesses are possible but only by incurring large set up costs.

 When special requirements are present, for example, higher temperature screening is need, consider the use of the SPI Molybdenum Mesh.

 Grid bar width vs. product fragility and quality:

 Making these fine mesh grid products is a balance between the desire for greater open area and the need for the mesh to have enough mechanical strength to be handled.
 The wire mesh products that we offer are a compromise between these two, conflicting objectives.
 If we go to thinner bars, the probability of damaged and/or incomplete bars goes up considerably, so the products we do offer represent the best we can do on thin bars on a sustained basis.
 We share the desire of some of our customers for greater open areas in these products, but we're really not in a position to do it at a quality level that both we at SPI Supplies as well as our customers would find satisfactory

 Information about handling:

-The mesh can be cut with precision scissors or even a single edge razor blade.
+The mesh can be cut with a precision scissors or even a single edge razor blade.
 And once cut, the mesh will lie flat and won't curl up into a "roll".
-One does have to exercise care to keep the mesh from wrinkling since the folds tend to be permanent and won't come "out".
-But contrary to what some might think, these mesh materials do not curl up when cutting into smaller pieces.
+One does have to exercise care to keep the mesh from wrinkling, since the folds tend to be permanent and won't come "out".
+But contrary to what some might think, these mesh materials do not curl up when cut into smaller pieces.